msteinbeck/tinyspline/README.md

 ####Install the Java Binding
 There are several tools to manage the build process of software implemented in Java.
-TinySpline provides Maven to create and install the Java binding as Maven is used in many other projects and is well supported by various integrated development environments.
+TinySpline uses Maven to create and install the Java binding as Maven is used in many other projects and is well supported by various integrated development environments.
 You will find the `pom.xml` file that is used to configure Maven in the root directory of the source distribution.
-This file follows the usual mantra of TinySpline such that it simply wraps the build process of CMake to create the binding.
-Additionally, the shared library that is required to use the binding gets packaged into the jar archive, too.
+This file follows the usual mantra of wrapping the CMake build process to create the binding.
+Additionally, the shared library that is required to use the binding gets packaged into the jar archive.
 Use the following command to create and install the archive into your local maven repository:

 ```bash
 mvn install